run-ai/docs/docs/developer/admin-rest-api/overview.md

 ## Endpoint URL for API

-The domain used for Administrator REST APIs is the same domain used to browse for the Administrator user interface.
+The domain used for Administrator REST APIs is the same domain used to browse for the Run:AI User Interface.
 Either `<company>.run.ai`, or `app.run.ai` for older tenants or a custom URL used for Self-hosted installations.

 ## Authentication